 - The applicant will be issued an enrolment form to fill if he/she has not enrolled before.
 OR the printed Barcode slip will be collected if the applicant had pre-enrolled earlier using the pre-enrolment service.

 - Applicant’s forms will be vetted by a NIMC Official to crosscheck the information filled on the form against the supporting documentation provided and to check for errors/mistake-filled on the form.
 Note: applicants who cannot read nor write should be accompanied by a literate individual who can do the form filling for him/her.

 - Applicant’s pre-filled information will be inputted on the NIMC Software by a NIMC enrolment officer or the Barcode slip will be scanned by the NIMC enrolment officer to populate all the required fields.

 - The enrolment officer will ask the applicant to double-check his/her information for errors using the applicant monitor.

-- If the applicant is satisfied with his/her demographic information, the biometrics (ten fingerprints and facial image) of the applicant will be capture subsequently.
+- If the applicant is satisfied with his/her demographic information, the applicant’s biometrics (ten fingerprints and facial image) will be captured subsequently.

 - After completing the enrolment, a Transaction ID Slip will be issued to the applicant as evidence of the transaction.
 However, the Transaction slip does not confer the right to National Identification Number.
 The applicant will be requested to come back for the NIN within 1-5 working days, as it is subjected to availability of network, authentication, and verification.